SAP-samples/abap-exercises-codejam/exercises/ex2/README.md

 4. When the browser opens, change the URL to include cmd=bankdetails
 <br>![](/exercises/ex2/images/02_02_0140.png)

 5. CHALLENGE!
-Use what you have learned and implement a new method in your ZCL_API_HUB_MANAGER_XXX class for a another API.
+Use what you have learned and implement a new method in your ZCL_API_HUB_MANAGER_XXX class for another API.
 You can choose one from this page. https://api.sap.com/package/SAPS4HANACloud?section=Artifacts.
 Choose one that is an ODATA API and perhaps one that is a READ type operation
 <br>![](/exercises/ex2/images/02_02_0150.png)

 6. As your API keys are now exposed in your code, I would highly recommend that you return to your ZCL_API_HUB_MANAGER_XXX class and remove any hardcoded API keys from your code.